connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ![ProcMon showing three NAME NOT FOUND probes in the application directory](/posts/dll-hijacking-journey/procmon-name-not-found.png)

-*Figure 1, `LICLUA.EXE` probing its own launch directory for the three runtime DLLs, each returning `NAME NOT FOUND` before the loader falls through to `System32`.
-These misses are the empty slots a planted proxy would occupy.*
+After triggering `LICLUA.EXE`, we see it probing its own launch directory for the three runtime DLLs, each returning `NAME NOT FOUND` before the loader falls through to `System32`.
+These misses are the empty slots a planted proxy would occupy.

 ![ProcMon showing the DLLs loading successfully from System32](/posts/dll-hijacking-journey/procmon-load-success.png)

-*Figure 2, After the local misses, the same three DLLs load successfully from `C:\Windows\System32`, confirming the application-directory-first fallback.
+After the local misses, the same three DLLs load successfully from `C:\Windows\System32`, confirming the application-directory-first fallback.
 On an unmodified system the legitimate copies are used.
-A proxy placed in the launch directory would be loaded instead.*
+A proxy placed in the launch directory would be loaded instead.

-Those three `NAME NOT FOUND` lines were, in effect, three empty seats waiting for a DLL to sit in.
+So, those three `NAME NOT FOUND` lines were essentially three empty seats waiting for a DLL to sit in.
 That was my way in, I just had to build one the host wouldn't crash on.

 ## 5. Looking inside: static analysis

-ProcMon told me *what* it did at runtime.
+ProcMon told me what it did at runtime.
 Before building a proxy I wanted to confirm a few structural facts with `dumpbin` (from the Visual Studio Build Tools).

 ### 5.1 Architecture